saschagrunert/kubernix/README.md

 The binary should now be available in the `target/release/kubernix` directory of the project.

-After the successful binary retrieval, start KuberNix by running it as root:
+After the successful binary retrieval, start KuberNix by running it as `root`:

 ```
 $ sudo kubernix
 ```

 KuberNix will now take care that the Nix environment gets correctly setup, downloads the needed binaries and starts the cluster.
+Per default it will create a directory called `kubernix` in the current path which contains all necessary data for the cluster.

-If everything went fine, you should be dropped into a new shell session, like this:
+If everything went fine, you should be dropped into a new bash-shell session, like this:

 ```
 [INFO  kubernix] Everything is up and running